Bur oak blight: Disease cycle

-For the purposes of this description of BOB the disease cycle will start in the springtime.
-In the spring, black crustose conidiomata (pychnothyria) that have served as the overwintering mechanism of the disease release conidia.
-These spores are dispersed in a number of ways, most commonly in the presence of moisture, be it heavy rain or morning dew.
+In spring, black crustose conidiomata (pychnothyria) that have served as the overwintering mechanism of the disease release conidia.
+These spores are dispersed most commonly in the presence of moisture such as heavy rain or morning dew.
 Conidia are also easily wind dispersed.
-The spores land on healthy leaves and the process of infection begins.
-Symptoms don’t start to appear on the leaves until late in the summer months, July and August.
-As autumn approaches BOB forms pychnothyria along leaf veins and on the base of the leaf petioles that remain on the tree until spring.
-The petiole forms an abscission layer but pustules under the epidermis form possibly causing leaf retention.
-This prepares the disease for winter and the cycle repeats.
-Secondary infection could occur during abnormally wet periods during the summer giving this pathogen’s polycyclic potential.
+The spores land on healthy leaves, and the process of infection begins.
+Symptoms begin to appear on the leaves in July and August.
+As autumn approaches, BOB forms pychnothyria along leaf veins and on the base of the leaf petioles that remain on the tree until spring.
+The petiole forms an abscission layer, but pustules under the epidermis form, possibly causing leaf retention.
+This prepares the disease for winter, and the cycle repeats.
+Secondary infection could occur during abnormally wet periods in the summer given this pathogen's polycyclic potential.
 A polycyclic pathogen is one that is able to go through several infection cycles in one season.